On this page:

 - Consider your options for HIV testing -- see HIV Antibody Testing

-- Use a condom or other barrier for sex
+- Use a condom or other barrier method if having sex

 - Do not donate blood or tissue